UCAS code: V400

 You will choose two courses complimentary to your studies and two from a wide range of options.

-You will also study Archaeology in Action, which develops your understanding of professional archaeological practice and explores exciting innovations in archaeological methods through real-world applications and hands-on practical exercises.
+You will also study Archaeology in Action.
+This develops your understanding of professional archaeological practice and explores exciting innovations in archaeological methods through real-world applications and hands-on practical exercises.

 You will choose two courses complimentary to your studies and one from a wide range of options.

-You will also study Archaeology in Practice, which focuses on the contemporary practice of archaeology in the UK as well as internationally, providing an insight into the practical skills required of professional archaeologists.
+- Study Archaeology in Practice.
+This focuses on the contemporary practice of archaeology in the UK as well as internationally, providing an insight into the practical skills required of professional archaeologists.

 There will be opportunities, normally in the summer after Years 2 and 3, to complete archaeology fieldwork or other practical assignments in the UK or abroad.
-Such work is optional, but can be assessed as part of your programme.
+This work is optional but can be assessed as part of your programme.